tybottorff/bottorffdocs/notes/literature_notes.md

 ## Discussion
  - epiMMRd tumor gene expression of key genes could vary (more than in "static" mutational sense) across cells/time
  - NK cells may play a larger role in epiMMRd anti-tumor response as they can efficiently mount cytotoxic responses in a neoantigen-independent manner (lower tumor mutational burden for epiMMRd than mutMMRd)
+# Distinct molecular and immune hallmarks of inflammatory arthritis induced by immune checkpoint inhibitors for cancer therapy
+ - prior literature: ICB drug matters (CTLA-4 blockade has more colitis, skin toxicities and more irAEs in general, PD-1 blockade has more pneumonitis, hypothyroidism, vitiligo)
+ - **proliferating (cycling) T cells up in synovial fluid compared to PBMCs in arthritis-irAE patients, as were Tregs among other cells**
+ - review for me: IFNγ (Th1/Tc1), IL-4 (Th2/Tc2), IL-17 (Th17/Tc17), IL-10 (Tregs), Il-21 (Tfh), Tc meaning CD8 (cytotoxic T)
+ - Th1 (IFNγ)-CD8 T axis in blood and inflammed joints of arthritis-irAE patients
+ - CX3CR1<sup>high</sup> CD8 T cells in blood and CXCR3<sup>high</sup> CD8 T cells in synovial fluid (joints) are highly clonally expanded and share TCR repertoires
+ - arthritis after combination ICB has enhanced Th17 and transient Th1/17 signatures
+ - **Tregs seem more suppressive/effector in synovial fluid than in blood, surprising but consistent with Tregs up in irAE tissue it seems, perhaps it means that T cells in irAE tissue are more resistant to Treg suppression and/or irAE tissue Tregs might have different targets they are suppressing**
 # Distinct pretreatment innate immune landscape and posttreatment T cell responses underlie immunotherapy-induced colitis
  - increased baseline circulating monocytes in colitis patients, monocytic infiltration at normal/inflamed colon regions
  - **greater expansion of T cells following ICB in colitis patients, expansion of CD8 Trms (locally induced) and Th1 CD4s (systemic i.e. recruited from blood)**